Leverege/kubernetes-book/chapters/[Chapter 8] security.md

 # Securing Kubernetes
 Open source software has many benefits, but unfortunately it is more suspectible to security attacks given its open nature.
 Kubernetes is no exception.
 Look no further than [RedLock's report](https://redlock.io/blog/cryptojacking-tesla) on how hackers infiltrated Aviva and Gemalto's Kubernetes clusters to mine cryptocurriencies.
-Even Tesla had insecure Kubernetes dashboard open to the internet, which contained credentials to its AWS environment.
+Even Tesla had an insecure Kubernetes dashboard open to the internet, which contained credentials to its AWS environment.

-Leverege recommends working with a security company to harden and secure your Kubernetes cluster, but here is a list of best practices to fix the common issues.
+Leverege recommends working with a security company to harden and secure your Kubernetes cluster, however, here is a list of best practices to get you started.

 ## Managed Services
 An added benefit to using a managed Kubernetes service is that the service provider handles most of the security issues for you.
 For example, [GKE manages the Kubernetes control plane](https://cloud.google.com/kubernetes-engine/docs/concepts/security-overview) (API server, scheduler, controller manager, and etcd) and addresses some of the CIS Kubernetes benchmarks by default.